AliGhaffarian/university_thingies/research_and_presentation/1_solving_rstcon_d1n0p13v3.md

 ```
 no flag for us...
 ### Why did it fail?
-after some debugging, i realized the script didn't recognize any packet to extract data
+After some debugging, i realized the script didn't recognize any packet to extract data.

-so i did a pretty dumb thing
+I made a wild guess and removed the whole packet filtring part of the code.
-i removed the whole matching the packet part of the code  and it worked!
+it surprisingly worked!

 ### Solve script
 note: printing the flag is happening inside the extract_packets()